ryanpeelman/challenge-351-ryanpeelman/README.md

 	 - A Facility must be active.
 	 - The Shift must be active and not claimed by someone else.
 	 - The Worker must be active.
-	 - The Worker must not have claimed a shift that collides with the shift they are is eligible for.
+	 - The Worker must not have claimed a shift that collides with the shift they are eligible for.
 	 - The professions between the Shift and Worker must match.
 	 - The Worker must have all the documents required by the facilities.
  - Given an active facility, when I request all available shifts within a start and end date, then it will return a list of shifts from that facility in the specified date range.